jonathan904/symfony-docs/book/forms.rst

 reused elsewhere in your project.
 This is the best way to create forms, but the choice is ultimately up to you.

+The documentation for beginners on this is very confusing, since it takes into account detailed aspects for understanding the concepts and apply them easily.
+It should make a tutorial step by step detail to ensure a specific outcome.

+It should specify about AbstractType class that contains methods and how to get data for Form class

 .. index::
    single: Forms; Doctrine